MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 * Hourly rate

 > [!Important]
-> Changes made to these system defaults are applied to data after the next scheduled (usually set monthly) refresh of your organizational (HR) data.
+> Changes made to these system defaults are applied soon after the next data refresh of your organizational (HR) data.
 These changes apply to data retroactively and can affect calculations of historical metrics.

 ### Default time zone